CloudLabsAI-Azure/Github-Copilot/Labfiles/Sandbox/Lab5.md

 ## Task 5: Create unit test functions

+Use GitHub Copilot Chat to generate a full JavaScript program based on a provided prompt.Write automated tests to verify code functionality and correctness.

 1. From the codespace in the VS Code Explorer window, create a new file.

     ![](../../media/chat-code-new.png)